Mastercard/connect-android-sdk/README.md

 ##### Public Maven Repository
 _TODO_

+_*If you are using androidx, make sure that `android.enableJetifier` is set to `true` in `gradle.properties`.
+It will probably already be set, but is required for this library to work.
+This library is designed to support either namespace strategy (i.e. `android.support` or `androidx`).
+For more info on `androidx` and Jetifier, see [official documentation](https://developer.android.com/jetpack/androidx/migrate)._

 ### 2. Update your Android app project settings
 - Add ```<uses-permission android:name="android.permission.INTERNET" />``` to AndroidManifest.xml
 - Add the Connect Activity ```<activity android:name="com.finicity.connect.sdk.Connect"></activity>``` to AndroidManifest.xml in the `application` section.